 BA, Dip.
 Ed.

-Annette Loudon has been teaching Yoga with a focus on yoga therapy for 18 years.
-She has recently completed a Masters of Medical Sciences by researching the effects of Yoga and on women with Breast Cancer related Lymphoedema and is one of Australia’s leading experts in Yoga and breast cancer.
+Annette Loudon has been teaching Yoga with a focus on yoga therapy for over 20 years.
+She completed a Masters of Medical Sciences by researching the effects of Yoga and on women with Breast Cancer related Lymphoedema and is Australia’s leading experts in Yoga and breast cancer.
 Annette has specialised in teaching people with various types of special needs, including people with MS, people in wheelchairs, the profoundly deaf, intellectually disabled youth, people on probation, disabled athletes, the NSW cerebral palsy soccer team, people with back pain and people with many other illnesses.

 Annette has produced a ground-breaking DVD on “Yoga for Women after Treatment for Breast Cancer”.
 Annette is writing a book called “Yoga for Women having or who have had treatment for breast cancer”.
 She is a member of Yoga Australia, IAYT, AAYT and IYTA.
 She has graduate and post-grad qualifications in Education and Management, as well as being highly qualified in Yoga, Pilates, Massage and Fitness.